Savannah Violent Crimes Lawyer

 Using a Weapon in the Commission of a Crime

-Crimes involving firearms, knives, or other weapons are considered to be violent crimes whether the weapon was used or not.
-There are heavy fines imposed on these crimes as well, often as high as $100,000, not including restitution to the victims.
+Crimes involving firearms, knives, or other weapons are considered violent crimes, whether the weapon was used or not.
+Heavy fines are imposed on these crimes, often as high as $100,000, not including restitution to the victims.
 An alleged victim who feared imminent harm from a perpetrator armed with any weapon – whether that person was harmed or not – will lead to more severe penalties in a conviction.

 Hate crimes are also more heavily punished.
-Having a crime classified in this manner can be a very serious legal problem.
+A crime classified in this manner can be a serious legal problem.
 Hate crimes are violent crimes committed against another due to gender, sexual orientation, religion, country of origin, or another form of bias.
 Gang crimes also carry heavier penalties in many cases.